nytimes/library/README.md

 //registry.npmjs.org/:_authToken=${NPM_TOKEN}
 ```

+If you wish to deploy Library with customizations, create a git repo with the files
+you would like to include.
+Set the `CUSTOMIZATION_GIT_REPO` environment variable
+to the cloning URL.
+Files in the repo and packages specified in the `package.json`
+will be included in your library installation.

 ### Using Docker
 Library can be used as a base image for deployment using Docker.
 This allows you
 to automate building and deploying a custom version of Library during Docker's